-Making Exercise Fun for Kids
+Fun Exercises for Kids

-Exercise should be fun at all ages, but especially for kids.
+Exercise should be fun for all ages, but especially for kids.
 Fun exercise for kids is even more important since they’re forming attitudes toward physical fitness that can last a lifetime.
 The more you can find fun exercises to do at home, the more you’ll set your kids up for success.

-Explore a variety of activities
+Explore a variety of activities.

-Look for ways to up the engagement
+Look for ways to up the engagement.

 And don’t forget those backyard games you played as a kid — things like three-legged races, egg-and-spoon races, and wheelbarrow races.
 Those are all good for both breaking a sweat and getting in some laughs!

-Provide any needed equipment
+Provide any needed equipment.